lucasfrag/Kali-Linux-Tools-Interface/README.md

 - Apache / Nginx service running
 - SSH Service running
 - Shell In A Box (if you want to use the Terminal)

-To install <b>Shell In A Box</b>, use the following command: `sudo apt-get install shellinabox`
+  - To install <b>Shell In A Box</b>, use the following command: `sudo apt-get install shellinabox`

 ### Installation

 1. Extract the contents to the folder of your web server.
-2. Create a database called `kali` in SQL and import the file.
+2. Create a database called `kali` in MySQL and import the file `assets/database.sql`.
 3. Edit the file `assets/includes/config.php` and set yours settings.
 4. Enjoy!